tmandry/AXSwift/README.md

 # AXSwift

-AXSwift is a Swift wrapper for OS X's C-based accessibility client APIs.
+AXSwift is a Swift wrapper for macOS's C-based accessibility client APIs.
 Working with these APIs is error-prone and a huge pain, so AXSwift makes everything easier:

 - Modern API that's 100% Swift